Less Commonly Taught Languages—Vanderbilt-Duke-UVA Partnership

 How It Works

-Note: Some or all classes may be taught online synchronously or asynchronously.
-Check course listings in YES for details.
+Note: Check course listings in YES for details.

-- All three languages are available at the beginner and intermediate levels.
+- All language courses are available at the beginner and intermediate levels.

 - Classes are open to all Vanderbilt students, including undergraduate and graduate students.

-- First- and third-semester-level courses are taught each fall, and second- and fourth-semester courses are taught each spring.
+- First- and third-semester-level courses are taught each fall, and second- and fourth-semester-level courses are taught each spring.

-- Students both learn to speak the language and study its cultural and historical contexts.
+- Students learn to speak the language and study its cultural and historical contexts.

 - Vanderbilt students enroll in language partnership courses through YES, as with any other VU course.
-Course codes are KICH for K’iche’ Maya, CREO for Haitian Creole, TURK for Turkish, and SWAH for Swahili.
+Course codes are:

 - For A&S students, courses numbered 1102 and higher are eligible for AXLE credit toward the International Cultures and foreign language proficiency requirements.

-Turkey's liberal and intellectual climate, which bridges East and West with tradition and modernity, is a comforting environment in which to learn and explore.
-Learning Turkish gives access to many new opportunities in policy, international studies, business, science, technological research, and journalism.
-Please contact Deb Reisinger (email@example.com) with any questions.
+Turkey’s liberal and intellectual climate, which bridges East and West with tradition and modernity, is a comforting environment in which to learn and explore.
+Learning Turkish provides access to many new opportunities in policy, international studies, business, science, technological research, and journalism.
+Contact Didem Havlioglu.